joyhughes/Jen/README.md

 A cellular automaton operates on a grid of pixels, each affected by its neighbors by a set of rules.
 The original and best known example is Conway's "Game of Life", which can create very complex patterns out of very simple rules on a one-bit image.
 My research extends the concept to 24-bit color images, nonlocal neighborhoods, warping using vector fields, and constrained application of the rules toward a given target image.
 This allows a rich space of possible aesthetics amenable to use in generative art.
 ### Still Life - Manual Generative Photography
 September 2021
 Still Life is my first implementation of a generative space.
-Each scene is composed of
+Each scene is composed of a vase, items within the vase arranged at specified angles, and items arranged outside the vase within a 2D rectangle.
+Each vase and item ("element") is selected at random from a set of probabilities that are themselves randomly determined.
+The position of each item is also randomly determined.
+The scene is then assembled by hand and photographed.